As a recovering perfectionist, I tend to spend a lot of energy avoiding mistakes.

 Up until then, whenever I made a knitting mistake, I couldn’t let it go.
 If I had made the mistake at the beginning of my knitting session, I would compulsively undo hours of work, fix the mistake, and then redo the work.

-She went on to explain that when your work is perfect, you are challenging Arachne.
-But if you leave in a mistake or two, you appease her by admitting that you are human.
-Later I learned that Arachne was a talented weaver who had challenged the goddess Athena to a weaving contest.
+Years later, another knitter, a wise librarian, told me the story is rooted in Greek mythology.
+Arachne was a talented weaver who had challenged the goddess Athena to a weaving contest.
 Athena was so angry over Arachne’s beautiful but blasphemous work that she turned her into a spider.

 So it becomes easy to believe statements such as:

 Here’s to the fools who dreamJason Hurwitz, Benj Pasek and Justin Paul

 Crazy as they may seem